knewplay/book-programming-essential/toolset/tools.md

 Version Control Systems track changes to a folder and its contents in a series of snapshots.
 So if you are working on your code, you can take a snapshot of the entire state of your project folder at any time, and with time you will have multiple of these snapshots.

-Version Control Systems also maintain a bunch of metadata along with the actual changes to the content.
+Version Control Systems also keep track of some extra information, or "metadata", along with the actual changes to the content.
 This makes it possible to know who authored a particular change to a particular file, when was this change made, and what message was left with the snapshot.

 There are several Version Control Systems out there such as Subversion (SVN) and Mercurial, but Git has become the de facto standard for version control.
 In here, we will talk about the concepts with Git in mind.

 ### Setting Up a Repository
 At the heart of every Git project is the repository, often referred to as a "repo" (pronounced "ree-pow").
 A Git repository is a special folder for your project where every change, every decision, and every version of your project resides.

-I'll repeat because it is so important: a Git repo is not just a place to keep your files; it also keeps track of all the changes you make, so you can see how your project has changed over time.
+I'll repeat because it is so important: a Git repo is not just a place to keep your files, it also keeps track of all the changes you make, so you can see how your project has changed over time.

 #### **Local Repository**
 You have your computer, right?
 On this computer, you have folders and files.
 One of these folders is your "RoboticsProject" folder.
 This is where you are programming your robot.

-With one command, you can turn this folder into a Git repository.
-And since it is stored locally on your computer, it is known as a "local repository".
+With just one command, you can turn this folder into a Git repository.
+And since it is stored locally on your computer, it will be known as a "local repository".

 > In computer terms, "local" means something is on your own computer or in your immediate network.
 For example, "localhost" is a way of referring to your own computer, particularly when you're running a program or service on it.
 A "local network" is a group of computers or devices that are physically close, like the devices in your home.
 This is in contrast to "remote," which means it's located off-site or somewhere else on the internet.

 This local environment contains not only your project files but also a history of changes, authorship, and notes associated with those changes.
+This point is extremely important.
+Don't think of your repository as simply the current state of your project, because that's not what it is.
+Your local repository is the history of your project, alongside the metadata of each snapshot.

+Within your local repository, there's a place where you actively work on your project files, and this is called the "working directory."
+It's essentially your project's current state, with all the latest changes you've made.
+As you make edits, add files, or delete them, these changes happen in the working directory.
+Once you're satisfied with the modifications you've made, you can stage them, which means you're preparing them to be committed to the local repository.
+When you commit the changes, they become part of the project's history that your local repository holds.

 #### **Remote Repository**
 Local repositories are fantastic for individual work, but the true power of Git shines when collaborating.
 Remote repositories are hosted on the internet, and they act as a hub where teams can share, collaborate, and synchronize their codebase.